White travertine terraces and thermal pools cascading down the hillside at Pamukkale

 The Travertine Terraces

-A note on water management: the terraces were significantly depleted in the 1980s and 1990s when hotels were built on the hillside and the water was diverted.
-All the hotels were demolished in the 1990s following UNESCO pressure, and water flow was restored.
-The terraces are recovering but some sections remain dry or partially calcified.
-The active, water-filled pools are concentrated in the northern and central sections.
+The terraces were significantly damaged in the 1980s and 1990s when hotels were built directly on the hillside and thermal water was diverted to fill hotel pools.
+Large sections turned grey and cracked.
+Following UNESCO intervention, all hotels on the travertine were demolished in the 1990s and water flow was systematically restored.
+The site has been recovering since, but some sections remain dry or partially calcified.
+The active, water-filled pools are concentrated in the northern and central sections — route yourself through these for the full experience.

 Hierapolis Ancient City